Music and medicine: How one cardiologist found peace in song

 - Check out these tips from residents who have conquered burnout.

-- Educate yourself on the signs of burnout and how to increase satisfaction in training.
+- Educate yourself on how to increase satisfaction in training.

 - Read about Stanford University School of Medicine’s successful wellness program, and learn why taking time for fun (and the occasional sailing lesson) can improve resiliency in training.